-- 3.1 The Parish lies within South Oxfordshire District Council (SODC) in the County of Oxfordshire. - 3.2 The National Planning Policy Framework (NPPF) published by the government in 2012 is an important guide in the preparation of local plans and neighbourhood plans.
-The BPNP must demonstrate that it is consistent with the provisions of the NPPF.
-The following paragraphs of the NPPF are especially relevant to the BPNP: - Supporting a prosperous rural economy (paragraph 28) - Good Design (paragraph 58) - Protecting healthy communities (paragraph 70) - Protecting local green spaces (paragraph 76) - Conserving and enhancing the natural environment (paragraph 109) - Conserving and enhancing the historic environment (paragraph 126) - Neighbourhood planning (paragraph 185) - 3.3 The development plan for the Parish currently comprises the South Oxfordshire Core Strategy of December 2012 (covering a plan period to 2027) and a number of saved policies of the South Oxfordshire Local Plan 2011 adopted in January 2006 (covering the plan period to 2011).
+3.1 The Parish lies within South Oxfordshire District Council (SODC) in the County of Oxfordshire.

+3.2 The National Planning Policy Framework (NPPF) published by the government in 2012 is an important guide in the preparation of local plans and neighbourhood plans.
+The BCSNP must demonstrate that it is consistent with the provisions of the NPPF as a whole.
+The following paragraphs of the NPPF are especially relevant to the issues addressed by the BCSNP:

+- Supporting a prosperous rural economy (paragraph 28) - Good Design (paragraph 58) - Protecting healthy communities (paragraph 70) - Protecting local green spaces (paragraph 76) - Conserving and enhancing the natural environment (paragraph 109)

+- Conserving and enhancing the historic environment (paragraph 126) - Neighbourhood planning (paragraph 185)

+3.3 The development plan for the Parish currently comprises the South Oxfordshire Core Strategy of December 2012 (covering a plan period to 2027) and a number of saved policies of the South Oxfordshire Local Plan 2011 adopted in January 2006 (covering the plan period to 2011).
 The emerging South Oxfordshire Local Plan 2032, which is expected to be adopted in late 2017 or early 2018, will replace the Core Strategy and older saved policies.
-The BPNP will also replace some non-strategic Local Plan policies as they relate specifically to this Parish.
-The plan also includes minerals and waste plan documents adopted by Oxfordshire County Council. - 3.4 Set out in Appendix B is an overview of the current and emerging development plan policy framework.
-Although the BPBP will be tested for its general conformity with the strategic policies of the adopted Core Strategy and Local Plan, the imminence of the new Local Plan means the BPNP is wise to consider the emerging policy direction and its reasoning and evidence. - 3.5 The essence of the overall planning strategy for the District has been and will continue to be to focus development on the main towns and larger villages of the District and to maintain the rural character of the open countryside that makes up the majority of the area.
-The Parish does not lie within an area planned for growth and is currently considered a 'smaller village'. - 3.6 The rural economic development strategy favours rural diversification, tourism development and home working, provided proposals respect the quality of their countryside location.
-There is no specific policy proposal in the new Local Plan to this effect but it is not expected the strategy will change, thus encouraging BPNP policies to promote appropriate proposals to support local jobs in the Parish. - 3.7 The affordable housing policy framework is well-established and is not likely to change in respect of the proportion of overall numbers required per scheme.
-However, national changes to affordable housing policy most specifically the inclusion of Starter Homes in its definition are likely to significantly alter the economics and therefore mix of tenure type that can be planned for through the local planning system. - 3.8 More generally, the housing supply strategy of the Core Strategy is deemed out of date by §49 of the NPPF, given the District Council cannot demonstrate it has a five year supply of housing land, and this is unlikely to change until the new Local Plan is adopted.
-The new strategy proposes a significant increase in the pace and scale of housing development over the period to 2032.
+The BCSNP will also replace some non-strategic Local Plan policies as they relate specifically to this Parish.
+The plan also includes minerals and waste plan documents adopted by Oxfordshire County Council.